Mother of senior aide to Mexico's ex-president arrested in Germany

 “She was on vacation there.
 She was not fleeing from justice,” Cuello said.

-A spokesman for Mexico’s attorney general’s office did not provide further information and said the office had not been notified of the arrest.
+The attorney general’s office said in a statement the arrest was due to Austin’s “probable responsibility in the commission of crimes involving operations using resources obtained from illicit sources and criminal association in the Odebrecht case.”

-In May, the finance ministry announced that it had presented prosecutors with three charges against the former Pemex CEO related to “acts of corruption.”
+In May, the finance ministry announced it had presented prosecutors with three charges against the former Pemex CEO related to “acts of corruption.”
 Arrest warrants for Lozoya and three relatives were issued earlier this month.

-Lozoya’s wife, Marielle Eckes, is German, and also the target of an outstanding arrest warrant along with his sister Gilda Lozoya.
+Lozoya’s wife, Marielle Eckes, is German, and also the target of an outstanding arrest warrant along with Lozoya’s sister Gilda Lozoya.

 Emilio Lozoya has repeatedly said he is innocent, denouncing what he has dubbed a “media persecution” against him and his family.

-The Harvard-educated son of a former Mexican energy minister, Lozoya served as a senior campaign aide to Pena Nieto ahead of his 2012 election and was later tapped to lead Pemex, the state-owned oil and gas producer.
+The Harvard-educated son of a former Mexican energy minister, he served as a senior campaign aide to Pena Nieto ahead of his 2012 election and was later tapped to lead Pemex, the state-owned oil and gas producer.

 The probe into Lozoya, who served as Pemex’s top executive from 2012 to 2016, focuses on money transfers made by steelmaker Altos Hornos de Mexico to a shell company allegedly set up by Odebrecht to pay bribes in exchange for lucrative contracts.